 Areas of Expertise, Research, Writing, and Teaching

-Pauline epistles, Gospels, New Testament Greek exegesis, economic issues in early Christianity, Greek epigraphy, Greco-Roman voluntary associations, Christianity in the second century, cultural hermeneutics, biblical interpretation and public health
+Pauline epistles, Gospels, New Testament Greek exegesis, economic issues in early Christianity, Greek epigraphy, The Apostolic Fathers and Christianity in the second century, cultural hermeneutics, biblical interpretation and public health

 - Alms: Charity, Reward, and Atonement in Early Christianity.
 Waco, TX: Baylor University Press, April 15, 2016.